 "User Authentication" and "Function Use Restriction" function of the TOE allow only the authorized users to use the TOE functions.
-For details, refer to the description of P.USER\AUTHORIZATION in Section 3.1.2.2.
+For details, refer to the description of P.USER_AUTHORIZATION in Section 3.1.2.2.

-"Job Output Restriction" function of the TOE enforces access control when an identified and authenticated user performs the operation such as Print, Preview, Send to Network, Fax TX (send), Delete, Change Print Priority, and Change Print Settings on print jobs and I-fax jobs stored in the TOE or document data stored in a box, thereby ensuring that only the owner of the documents or U.ADMINISTRATOR gains access to perform these operations.
+"Job Output Restriction" function of the TOE enforces access control when an identified and authenticated user performs the operation such as Print, Fax TX (send), Delete, and Change Print Priority on print jobs and fax/I-fax jobs stored in the TOE, thereby ensuring that only the owner of the documents or U.ADMINISTRATOR gains access to perform these operations.
 The TOE determines that the identified and authenticated user is the authorized document owner as follows:

-- For documents submitted as print jobs, the identified and authenticated user is determined to be the owner of the document if his/her username matches the user name information of the document specified upon submission of the print job. - For document data stored as a result of scanning or received by I-fax, the user is required to enter the correct box PIN when the user operates the document data.
-The boxes where these document data are stored are assigned per user, and pre-configured with a 7-digit box PIN.
-If the user enters the correct PIN, then the user is determined to be the owner of the document data stored in the box.
+- For documents submitted as print jobs, the identified and authenticated user is determined to be the owner of the document if his/her username matches the user name information of the document specified upon submission of the print job. - For document data stored by fax/I-fax, the user is required to enter the correct Inbox PIN when the user operates the document data.
+7-digit box PIN is assigned by U.ADMINISTRATOR to the Memory RX Inbox where these document data are stored.
+When U.ADMINISTRATOR accesses the TOE from Remote UI, if the U.ADMINISTRATOR enters the correct PIN, then the U.ADMINISTRATOR is determined to be the owner of the document data stored in the Memory RX Inbox.